satellite-of-love/landscape/README.md

 ## Run the app

-I'll put a version of the running app on github.io once it's OK.
+Play with a running version [here](http://satellite-of-love.github.io/landscape/)

 Meanwhile, to run locally: